They’re pretty, and they’re popular. But what’s the science behind healing crystals? We investigate

 We recently covered so-called ‘spiritual jewellery’ in Eluxe.
 That article focused on brands that claim to infuse their work with spiritual meaning, and even spiritual energy.
 But it’s not just jewellers who aim to harness the power of crystals; beauty brands do it, too.
 So why is that?

-Crystals have been the stuff of legends for many centuries, ranging from the famous gypsy’s ‘crystal ball’ that can foresee the future to the mysterious crystal skulls of Peru.
+Crystals have been the stuff of legends for many centuries.
+These range from pink gemstones that can apparently heal the heart to the famous gypsy’s ‘crystal ball’ that can foresee the future.
 Crystals do have some serious scientific and technological uses.
 I mean, you’re reading this on an LCD screen (LCD = liquid crystal display), on a device that’s powered by a silicon chip (derived from silicate crystals), for example.

-And before you had your phone, you probably had a quartz watch, which used the energy from a crystal to help keep the time regular.
-But by using these devices, you’re also surrounding yourself with other frequencies, from electromagnetic and radio wave radiation, which power your phones and laptops.
+And before you had your phone, you probably had a quartz watch.
+Those use crystal energy to help keep the time regular.
+But by using these devices, you’re also surrounding yourself with other frequencies, from electromagnetic and radio wave radiation.
+These, of course, are invisible.
+But we know they power your phones and laptops.

 So, the question is: what’s the science behind healing crystals?
 Can they actually help us heal, or are they limited to technological aspects?
 In short, do healing crystals actually work?